Apple VP of diversity and inclusion Denise Young Smith is leaving

 HTC’s VR object tracker is launching in December for $99.99

 Apple’s first-ever vice president of diversity and inclusion, Denise Young Smith, is leaving Apple at the end of this year, TechCrunch has learned.
-Smith, who has only been in the position since May of this year, previously served as Apple’s head of worldwide human resources for three years.
+Young Smith, who has only been in the position since May of this year, previously served as Apple’s head of worldwide human resources for three years.

 Taking over as VP of inclusion and diversity will be Christie Smith, who spent 17 years as a principal at Deloitte.
 In her career, Smith has focused on talent management, organizational design, inclusion, diversity and people solutions.
 At Apple, she’ll report to Apple VP for People Deidre O’Brien, the company announced internally today.